Skip to main content

 The art city of Stavanger

-In Stavanger, you will find street art on almost every street corner, and the city has become one of the world-leading cities in street art.
+In Stavanger, you will find street art on almost every street corner, and the city has become one of the leading cities in street art.
 The former Nuart festival has put Stavanger and the region on the street art map.
 As a visitor, you get a magnificent, visual experience that you will not forget any time soon, with great works (by Fintan Magee, Snik, Milu Correch, AFK, Skurk and Martin Whatson, among others) on outdoor walls, mainly in Stavanger and Sandnes.

-For those of you who are interested in art, Stavanger also has its own art museum where you can experience the country's largest and most important collection of Lars Hertervig's works of art.
+For those of you who are interested in art, Stavanger also has its art museum where you can experience the country's largest and most important collection of Lars Hertervig's works of art.
 Another important part of the permanent collection of the art museum is Frida Hansen's tapestries.
 Frida Hansen was one of Norway's foremost textile artists with a significant international career.

 Be inspired